 Software – Operating System

 The Odin Lite uses the Android 8.1 version operating system.
-In terms of performance and the support for games, the Deck’s SteamOS shines here.
+Regarding performance and the support for games, the Deck’s SteamOS shines here.

 Games